In This Issue...

 Heritage Society donors express their commitment to National Glaucoma Research through a very special and important form of financial support.
 By naming National Glaucoma Research as the beneficiary of a planned gift, such as an estate gift, life insurance policy, or other financial asset, Heritage Society members make a lasting contribution to support research that will help millions of people affected by glaucoma.

 Through these legacy gifts, donors make a profound impact on the future of glaucoma research.
-For more information please call Lauren Fields at 301-556-9397 or visit www.plannedgiving.brightfocus.org.
+For more information please call Charles Thomas at 1-800-437-2423 or visit www.plannedgiving.brightfocus.org.

 Tips for Using Your Other Senses